CIVIC HEALTH INDEX

 .
 The application of the Index is the work of Global Metrics

 – an agency for marketing and sociological research and analysis.
-The Index will be published in October 2021.
+The Index will be published in the beginning of 2022.

 For the purposes of the Index, the term ‘civic health’ is defined as the momentary set of components of civic participation and the conditions that enable or impede it.
 Civic participation itself is understood as one of the two fundamental principles of democracy, along with representation.